🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Toggle to “Customize Columns” from your Ads Manager dashboard to pull key metrics that you can monitor for your campaign

-Testing and iteration with Facebook ads go a long way, and Ads Manager has various metrics available for you to analyze and use towards your overall budget strategy.
-To keep track of the results that matter to your campaign, you can customize your Ads Manager columns to easily access key metrics.
+Testing and iteration with Facebook ads go a long way, and Ads Manager has various metrics available for you to analyze and use toward your overall budget strategy.
+The tool also allows you to track the results that matter most to your campaign health, providing custom column views for easy access.

-Here’s a shortlist of metrics you’ll want to keep tabs on when evaluating your ad performance, as they will also likely determine how you’ll get charged:
+Here’s a shortlist of metrics you’ll want to keep tabs on when evaluating your ad performance.
+Use them and review them regularly, as they will also likely determine how you’ll get charged

-• Cost per mille (CPM): This refers to the average cost per thousand ad impressions, given that each impression counted is based on your ad being displayed the first time in a Facebook browsing session.
-Depending on your objective, Facebook can charge you based on CPM, calculated as Ad Spend x 1,000 ÷ Total Impressions.
+• Cost per mille (or cost per thousand) (CPM): This refers to the average cost per thousand ad impressions.
+Depending on your objective, Facebook can charge you based on CPM, calculated as Ad Spend ÷ Total Impressions x 1,000.

-• Cost per action (CPA): Depending on your objective, Facebook can charge every time someone completes the action you intend people to take when seeing your ad.
-This can indicate how efficient your ad spend is in prompting people to take action based on your ad.
+• Cost per action (CPA): Depending on your objective, Facebook charges every time someone completes the action you intend people to take when seeing your ad.
+This indicates how efficient your ad spend is in prompting people to take action based on your ad.

-• Cost per result (CPR): Based on your objective, Facebook can charge you every time someone takes the intended result you choose when seeing your ad.
-This can indicate how efficient your ad is at yielding conversions based on your intended result.
+• Cost per result (CPR): Also depending on your objective, Facebook charges you every time someone takes the intended result you choose when seeing your ad.
+This also indicates how efficient your ad is at yielding conversions based on your intended result.

 • Click-through rate (CTR): This refers to the rate at which people click on your ad.
-A high CTR can indicate a strong-performing ad, which you might want to study and replicate in the future.
+A high CTR indicates a strong-performing ad, allowing you to replicate in the future.

-• Conversion rate: This refers to the rate at which your ad leads to a conversion.
-A low conversion rate might flag misalignment between your ad’s content and the landing page your ad takes people to.
+• Conversion rate: This refers to the rate at which your advertising efforts lead to a conversion.
+A low conversion rate typically flags misalignment between your ad’s content and the landing page your ad takes people to.

-Remember, you don’t need to shell out the big bucks right away!
+Remember: You don’t need to shell out the big bucks on online interest based ads right away.
 In fact, it’s better to start small and grow as you figure out what the Facebook advertising game is all about.
+Feel free to take the space to build experience in Accounts Center, or to experiment with background image-based ads.
+There's no wrong way to experiment.

-Besides, what you’ll be spending to reach potential customers and boost your revenue will all be worth it!
-Join the 93% of social media marketers using paid Facebook ads to help reach their revenue goals.
+Get ready to grow your audience and join the 93% of social media marketers using paid Facebook ads to help reach their revenue goals.
 Also, be sure to follow more of KlientBoost’s tips to make sure your Facebook ads are a success.

 Chapter 6: